Home » Blog » Elementary » A Silver Packages Book Activity for Christmas Homeschooling

 Christmas service project using the book Silver Packages. #Christmas #homeschooling

-There are plenty of opportunities to share gifts at Christmas in your local community.
+Plenty of opportunities to share gifts at Christmas in your local community.
 Our first responders do Toys For Tots, there are Angel Trees located in various businesses, shelters host Christmas parties, and our church even has a yearly toy drive.
-I bet you can find plenty of donation places in your community, too.
+I bet you can also find plenty of donation places in your community.

 It’s so heartwarming to see children giving.
-When kids give from the heart, you can rest assured that you are doing a good job with character-building, too.
-(Even if they aren’t quite ready to joyfully give this year, be a good example yourself and you’ll soon see generosity flourish in them.)
+When kids give from the heart, you can rest assured that you are also doing a good job with character-building.
+(Even if they aren’t ready to joyfully provide this year, be a good example yourself, and you’ll soon see generosity flourish in them.)

 While not all of these are Christmas-themed, they are all about the beautiful gift of generosity.
-You can read a few of them to further support the Silver Packages activity or simply stockpile them to read here and there to reinforce a heart for giving to those in need.
+You can read a few of them to support the Silver Packages activity further or stockpile them to read here and there to reinforce a heart for giving to those in need.

-A few of my very favorite picture books of all time are on this list.
-I hope several of the books find a special place in your heart and home, too!
+This list includes a few of my favorite picture books of all time.
+I hope several books also find a special place in your heart and home!

 Legend of the Candy Cane Board Book, TheAn Orange for FrankieThe Berenstain Bears and the Joy of Giving: The True Meaning of ChristmasThe Quiltmaker's GiftBoxes for Katje (Rise and Shine)Little Nino's PizzeriaUncle Jed's BarbershopMama Panya's PancakesThe Giving TreeIt's Mine!Those ShoesStrega Nona's HarvestThe Berenstain Bears Think of Those in Need (First Time Books(R))

 Every year, we reread Silver Packages just before heading out the door to buy our special gifts for needy kids.
-It’s one of our favorite activities to do each December and I hope it will be one of your favorites, too.
+It’s one of our favorite activities each December, and I hope it will be one of your favorites, too.

 Related Posts